I designed and developed the majority of this website,

 Targeted neighbors willing to engage in deeper, 90-minute sessions.

-Used a tactile "Insight Box" kit where participants arranged physical objects to build their "Ideal Meal".
+Build a "Insight Box" kit where participants arranged physical objects to build their "Ideal Meal".
 This tangible metaphor helped ground abstract systemic barriers in emotional reality.

 Key Findings